KDE/documentation-docs-kdenlive-org/user_interface/menu/timeline_menu.rst

 * **Clip in Project Bin**: Opens the Project Bin and highlights the clip.

-* **Extract Clip**: Removes the clip from the Timeline.
+* **Extract Clip**: Removes the clip from the Timeline and removes the gab :kbd:`Shift+Del`.
 If the track is set to inactive the clips to the right of the extracted clip will not be moved to fill the gap.

 * **Save Clip Part to Bin**: If the selected clip is part of a larger clip (e.g. a cut section) the selected clip part will be saved to the project bin as a new zone under the original clip.